meth addiction treatment in south carolina

-Methamphetamine is a highly addictive drug.
-When the drug is smoked, snorted, or injected, dopamine floods the brain and causes a powerful high.
+According to SAMHSA, "meth is a synthetic stimulant that is addictive and can cause considerable health adversities that can sometimes result in death."
+Meth can be smoked, snorted, injected, or taken orally and is often used with other substances..
 Meth users can become addicted almost immediately.
 Much like cocaine, meth users tend to develop binge habits, often staying high for days at a time.
 Fear of withdrawal symptoms often leads users to keep taking the drug.

-If you or someone you love is addicted to methamphetamine, it’s critical to get help at a reputable meth addiction treatment center.
+If you or someone you love is addicted to methamphetamine, it’s critical to get meth addiction treatment in South Carolina.
 Long-term use can cause severe psychological disturbances and can permanently alter the structure of the brain.

 Meth users frequently neglect their physical appearance.
 Here are some other common signs of meth abuse: